kzryzstof/2025-advent-of-code/day_4/README.md

 4. Repeatedly:
    - Ask the parser for the **next section** via `ReadNextRow()`.
    - Pass that section to `SectionsProcessor.Analyze()`.
-5. After all rows have been processed, print the final total of accessible rolls.
+5. After all rows have been processed, print the final total of accessible rolls (Part 1) or the adjusted aggregate for Part 2.

 ## Packages and responsibilities